Table of Contents

 Refractory rickets or osteomalacia is often present, which may be associated with pathological fractures, bone pain, growth retardation, and osteopenia.
 Growth retardation and a failure to thrive may be seen in children.
 Unlike distal RTA, nephrolithiasis is absent in proximal RTA.

 If associated with the specific syndrome, additional signs and symptoms of the syndrome are present.

 Diagnosis of Renal Tubular Acidosis Type 2 and 3

-Hallmark of RTA is non-anion gap metabolic acidosis (NAGMA) or hyperchloremic metabolic acidosis.
+A hallmark of RTA is non-anion gap metabolic acidosis (NAGMA) or hyperchloremic metabolic acidosis.
 Important laboratory findings in proximal RTA are low serum HCO3–, hypokalemia (although less severe than that in distal RTA), and variable urinary pH.
-There may be increased or normal excretion of calcium, citrate, or phosphate in urine, while there may be decreased or normal excretion of NH4+ in urine.
+There may be increased or normal excretion of calcium, citrate, or phosphate in the urine, while there may be decreased or normal excretion of NH4+ in the urine.
 Serum calcium and serum phosphate are normal.
-(High-yield information)
+(High-yield information.)

 Urine anion gap (UAG) is variable, usually negative in proximal RTA.

-Urine pH more than 5.5 suggests renal acidification defect when pH is measured in a fresh early morning urine sample.
+Urine pH more than 5.5 suggests a renal acidification defect when the pH is measured in a fresh early morning urine sample.

-In proximal RTA, measurement of urine pH after administration of furosemide also shows decreased urine pH.
-However, there are high rates of False-positive and false-negative results in this test.
+In proximal RTA, the measurement of urine pH after administration of furosemide also shows a decreased urine pH; however, there are high rates of false-positive and false-negative results in this test.